SITCOMTN-100

 Processing control#

 Full focal plane processing behavior is both dynamic and configurable: it is dynamic, in that it can automatically down-select which images are processed based on the image acquisition rate and how well the cluster is keeping up.
-The behavior for when we are not perfectly keeping up is configurable via LOVE[11].
+The behavior for when we are not perfectly keeping up is configurable at runtime via RubinTV’s admin page, which writes control commands to Redis that the head node consumes[11].
+(LOVE may eventually be able to drive this too, but the operative control plane today is RubinTV.)

 Dynamic focal plane selection#

-Work distribution proceeds from the head node, to the FanoutService, to the workers, via redis.
-The fanout service allocates work based on the current CameraControlConfig’s selection of CCDs and whether the processing is keeping up.
+Work distribution proceeds from the head node, to the workers, via redis.
+The head node’s fanout allocates work based on the current CameraControlConfig’s selection of CCDs and whether the processing is keeping up.
 There are many modes of operation one could imagine, and the code has been written to allow for arbitrary selections, but to paint a picture of a few scenarios which it is already setup to support:

 • We keep up: every image has the full SFM pipeline run on every science detector - the focal plane is complete.